grafana/pyroscope-community-calls/2026-07-gcx/notes/runbook.md

 fix-rebuild-verify loop works in place.
 Never launch Claude Code from `2026-07-gcx/` itself.

-**Secrets on stream**: `.env` in the copy holds the write-only cloud token; if the agent ever `cat`s it, that's recoverable — the token is scoped to profiles/traces write on the demo stack.
-Rotate it after the call regardless.

 ## 0. Intro (5 min)

 - What's new in Pyroscope since last call.